benradstone/wandisco-documentation-ldm/docs/command-reference.md

 #### Example

 :::caution
-Although present when invoking the `help` command, Google Cloud Storage and Local Filesystem functionality is not yet available.
+Although present when invoking the `help` command, Local Filesystem functionality is not yet available.
 This will be coming soon in a future release.
 :::

 ```text